 - Dentistar pacifier to prevent an overbite (ages 1 to 3)

 - Little Mama Festival (リトル・ママフェスタ)

-I didn’t get the chance to attend this event but it seems like it’s geared more towards parents than those who are pregnant.
+I didn’t get the chance to attend this event during my pregnancy but it seems like it’s geared more towards parents than those who are pregnant.
 At the event, children can participate in various events such as races depending on their age.